jatin13905/Data-Science-Project-2/README.md

 7. Complete the predictive model by fitting different regression algorithms, using weighted mean strategy.
 8. Try different weight for each algorithm, different algorithms, different algorithm's parameters values.

-### Project Structure
-- In src directoy, we can find a folder for each effective commit, with the submission file and the obtained ranking.
-- In Data directory, you can find the train and test data sets.